josevnz/InteractiveBashScript/README.md

 But still ... this script keeps asking some questions over an over, there is a way to make it, well smarter?

 We could save some of the defaults, like the remote servers, on a configuration file.
-If we provide none then we use the def
+If we provide none then the script should fail back using the default settings.

 Also on the topic of code reuse: We will put the logic of how to connect to a remote server on a separate file, in case we want to re-use some of this logic in other places like this.
 So the [new library](https://github.com/josevnz/InteractiveBashScript/blob/main/rdp_common.sh) looks like this: